-Music was an essential part of my childhood growing up.
+MUSIC was an essential part of my childhood growing up.
 I started learning violin through the Suzuki method at the age of four, and participated in private lessons, band camps, and youth orchestras through high school.
 The classical training I received morphed (rebelled?) into playing electric bass and singing in a college rock band in New York City.
-I currently play the bandolim (Brazilian mandolin) in two local Brazilian music bands and lead the second mandolin section in the Oregon Mandolin Orchestra (yes, that’s a thing!).
+I currently play the bandolim (Brazilian mandolin) in Choro da Alegria and Alma Brasileira, two local Brazilian music bands, and lead the second mandolin section in the Oregon Mandolin Orchestra (yes, that’s a thing!).
 You can learn more under the Music tab.

-This love of discovery of other faraway places naturally fell hand-in-hand with language learning.
+This love of discovery of other faraway places naturally fell hand-in-hand with LANGUAGE LEARNING.
 I grew up in a bilingual household speaking native English and Thai as well.
-Not to say that I’m fluent, but I have really enjoyed dabbling over the years in Portuguese, Italian, French, and now Spanish.
-I am a firm believer in multilingualism, and we decided to send both Casey and Griffin to the Arco Iris Spanish Immersion Charter School in Beaverton, Oregon.
+Not to say that I’m fluent, but I have really enjoyed dabbling over the years in Portuguese, Italian, French, Spanish, and now Esperanto!.
+I am a firm believer in multilingualism, and we decided to send both our sons to the Arco Iris Spanish Immersion Charter School in Beaverton, Oregon.

 The Choro Music Project (CMP) uses the power of music to change the world, one grace note at a time.

 The CMP is a social entrepreneurship that invests in rural and poor entrepreneurs around the globe through microfinancing.
 The concept of microfinancing involves making small business loans available to people who otherwise would not be able to access funding through traditional economic means.

 How Does Microfinancing Work?